 SPE Online Education

-Project Economics, Risk, and Uncertainty AnalysisContains 2 Component(s), 0.80 credits offered
+Project Economics, Risk, and Uncertainty AnalysisContains 2 Component(s), Includes Credits

 The objectives of this course are to introduce the learner to: analyze the economics of a prospect under conditions of uncertainty, build deterministic and stochastic models, build E&P financial models to demonstrate project cash flow, calculate project economic metrics including profit/investment ratios, profit, payout period, net present value, internal rate of return and expected monetary value, and prepare sensitivity and stochastic analysis to measure potential variations in project metrics.